Joy Mountford: Career

 At Apple many of the team’s interface ideas were seminal, media-based and came to life in current Apple products.
 In 2020 ‘stacks’ was released as part of system software, which was based on the work performed in the Human Interface Group in 1992.
 Additional projects were SonicFinder, Transition Factory, Photologger, Quicktime VR, and Bubble Help in derivative forms.
 During her Apple tenure Mountford also completed a Management Business Program at INSEAD Business School.

-Mountford was a senior project lead at Interval Research (Paul Allen’s research company) focusing on Soundscapes using both physical objects and software to compose non-notational audio scapes.
+Mountford was a senior project lead at Interval Research focusing on Soundscapes using both physical objects and software to compose non-notational audio scapes.
 In addition, her team built printable internet-aware books serving as new interactive experiences.
 Some of this work made its way into products of toy companies like Lego and Mattel, under her own company.

 As a VP of User Experience Design at Yahoo!, her work focused on bringing data to use through data visualizations.
 These were installed as some of the first ever realtime 3D data visualisations on the building walls.
 Examples were real time travel of mail around the world, as well as live uploads of digital photos across the world from Flickr.
 Mountford was also a UX product leader of several Y! properties, including the data innovation team in San Francisco.
 After Yahoo!, Mountford worked for Akamai Technologies, the largest CDN.
 In 2012 she established both east and west User Experience and Design teams.
 In 2015, she became the Interface Practice Lead for the Advanced UX team at Ford Motor Company's Innovation and Research Center in Palo Alto, California, working in digital agency and sonic experiences.

 Mountford has over 30 granted patents, most in the areas of visual and audio interface technology.
-She continues to consult to companies and present innovative talks worldwide.
+She continues to consult to companies and give talks worldwide.

-She teaches invited classes at Singularity University, TEDx, CCA, UCB, NYU.
-She is also Board member of Future of Talent and an elected member of the National Committee of Momentum.
+Awards

-She has a dozen or so published articles in ACM's Digital Library.
+In 2009, Mountford received an Osher Fellowship Award from the Exploratorium.
+In 2019, she received the Mission College Women Leadership award.